ZELUCY/My-Beautiful-NixOS-Config-/README.md

 1. This config uses GNOME
 2. This config have Nvidia drivers
 3. This is NOT for Laptops (unless you want to edit the power saving stuff for it to work obviously)
+4. If you have a Legacy BIOS/MBR PC then bad news to you because this uses Systemd-boot

 Ty for reading, hope you like it